Carrie Nolan, educator-canoeist-dream realizer

 Part of what drew her to the position was the fact that, as a faith-based school, Ambrose enabled her to consider how one’s faith life influences one’s teaching life, and vice versa.

-Just four months into her job at Ambrose, Carrie isn’t sure exactly what her long-range forecast will look like.
-But she’s certain that it will involve trying to continue to transform education.
+Just four months into her job at Ambrose, she isn’t sure exactly what her long-range forecast will look like.
+But she’s certain it will continue to involve trying to transform education.

 Once in a lifetime